radule90/CI_PP_1/README.md

 ### Accessibility

 - Color contrast was verified on [WebAIM](https://webaim.org/resources/contrastchecker/).
 - The following results were achieved on Chrome Lighthouse:

-SLIKA REZULTATA!!!!!!!

 - The site looks good on all common screen sizes, including 4k ([iOS Devices Bug](#bugs)).

 - The navigation bar, header, about, blog, connect and footer sections are all readable and understandable with working internal and external links.

 - The Connect form works, and requires input to every entry.

 ### Bugs

-#### Partialy bugs
+#### Unfixed bugs
 - Proporty background-attachment with value fixed does not work properly on iOS devices (iPads, iPhones).
 Tested with [BrowserStack](https://www.browserstack.com/).

   - Possible solutions